NidheeshVirakante/NidheeshVirakante.github.io/research.md

 </p>

 ### 3. [Studying the effect of defects on the thermal energy transport in ThO<sub>2</sub>](./research.md)
-*research work in progress; content will be updated later*
+*Research work in progress; content will be updated later*

 ### 4. [Studying the guest rotational dynamics and their effect on thermal transport in MAPbI<sub>3</sub>](./research.md)
-*research work in progress; content will be updated later*
+*Research work in progress; content will be updated later*

 [Take me back to Home page](./)